inmanta/inmanta-core/docs/reference/projectyml.rst

 Defining a ``repo`` with type ``package`` is deprecated.
 Make sure you define this index through the pip.index-url option instead.

-Previously, the :class:`InstallMode` set at the project level or at a module level was used to determine if the installation of pre-release versions was allowed.
+Previously, the :class:`~inmanta.module.InstallMode` set at the project level or at a module level was used to determine if the installation of pre-release versions was allowed.
 This behaviour should now be set through the ``pip.pre`` option instead.

 A full compile should be run after upgrading, in order to export the project pip config to the server, so that it